 This issue can be solved with a properly sized and well-managed hole.
-Check the entire area for compacted soil, which could limit the growth of otherwise healthy plants.
+Check the entire area for compacted soil, limiting the growth of otherwise healthy plants.

 If the earth is compacted, begin at the bottom of the hole by gently pushing into the sidewalls and probing outward with a trowel.
 Weaker soil will break off, revealing natural structure fissures along the hole’s side.
 These fissures will aid in the passage of water and air, as well as the growth of the roots.

-Avoid treading on the soil after you’ve completed this process, since this can compact the soil and ruin your prior work.
+Avoid treading on the soil after completing this process since this can compact the soil and ruin your prior work.

 Types of packaging: Size of the hole

-The first thing to consider when deciding the size of the hole is what will be planted in the space and how it will be packaged: container-grown, bare-root, or balled and burlapped.
+The first thing to consider when deciding the hole size is what will be planted in the space and how it will be packaged: container-grown, bare-root, or balled and burlapped.

 The size and depth of the hole will be determined by the plant’s height and width, as well as how it is packaged.
 The goal is to ensure that the plants have more than enough room to grow up and out, and it is also critical to ensure that there is plenty of room for loose soil in the hole’s bottom to promote thriving roots.

 When planting bare-root plants, keep in mind that they must be maintained moist.
 These have no soil attached to the roots, are light and perishable, and must be planted before their buds open in the spring.
-They may take a little more attention than other types, but the benefit of this type of packaging is that it allows the planter to fully check the root system before planting.
+They may take a little more attention than other types, but this type of packaging allows the planter to check the root system before planting fully.

 When digging a hole for bare-root plants, leave it broad enough to allow the roots to expand into their natural position and deep enough to keep the root flare or crown at the soil line.
-If it is planted too deep or too high, the plant may become stressed and its health may suffer.
+If planted too deep or too high, the plant may become stressed, and its health may suffer.

-Balled and burlapped plants will need a hole that is two or three times the width of the root-ball.
-This will result in loose soil, allowing the roots to spread horizontally toward the surface and obtain the oxygen they require.
+Balled and burlapped plants will need a hole two or three times the width of the root-ball.
+This will result in loose soil, allowing the roots to spread horizontally toward the surface and obtain the oxygen required.